 Most of all as a coach, I have seen (and continue to see) the dramatic effect these zones have on the performance of our athletes.

-In my last post, I spoke about why intensity trumps volume and the mistake of training in the “intensity grey zone”.
+In my last article, I spoke about why intensity trumps volume and the mistake of training in the “intensity grey zone”.

 The grey zone is where many athletes spend their time running because they believe that to race fast you must train fast and constantly push the pace.